Hass282/heart-disease-ml-risk-stratification/README.md

  ---

-## Key Insights
+## Key Insight

-- **Model complexity vs interpretability trade-off:**
-  More complex models did not significantly outperform simpler ones, suggesting that interpretable models may be preferable in clinical settings.
+While all models achieved strong predictive performance, more complex models did not significantly outperform logistic regression.

-- **Heterogeneity matters:**
+This suggests that in high-stakes settings such as healthcare, the marginal gains from complex models may not justify the loss in interpretability.

-  Model performance varied across patient clusters, indicating that aggregate evaluation can obscure meaningful subgroup differences.
+Additionally, clustering revealed that model performance varies across patient subgroups, indicating that aggregate evaluation can obscure clinically meaningful heterogeneity.
+Overall, this project highlights that strong predictive performance alone is insufficient; understanding model behavior across heterogeneous populations is critical for reliable real-world application.

-- **Data limitations are critical:**
-  Merging datasets introduced potential biases, highlighting the importance of careful preprocessing and critical evaluation of data sources.

 ---